 Following the termination of livestock grazing in the area around 1990, the locals no longer maintained the trails, and when our hikes took place, the trails had simply vanished in many places, making our hike rather hair-raising at times.
 We had to negotiate temporary ’bridges’, jump from one rock to another, climb down vertical rocks, and walk along narrow and slippery trails, full of fallen oak leaves.

-Many of the plant species mentioned below are dealt with in detail on the pages Mountain plants: Himalayan flora, and Traditional medicine.
+Many of the plant species mentioned below are dealt with in detail on the page Plants: Himalayan flora.

 Herbs on the forest floor included giant Himalayan lily (Cardiocrinum giganteum), which grows to 2 m tall, a columbine, Aquilegia pubiflora, and Geum roylei, which very much resembles the European common avens (Geum urbanum).
 Along the trail, we observed many species, including various knotweeds (Polygonum), a pale-blue larkspur, Delphinium denudatum, an orange wallflower, Erysimum benthamii, and a beautiful iris, Iris milesii, with long, scimitar-shaped leaves.

 In clearings, including former fields, bushes of the rose family were ubiquitous, such as Spiraea canescens, Sorbaria tomentosa, and Rubus foliolosus, as well as a climber, Cynanchum auriculatum, of the periwinkle family (Apocynaceae).

 Common pokeweed (Phytolacca acinosa) was also quite common.
 The inflorescence of this species is up to 15 cm long, its yellowish-white flowers later developing into black berries.
 These berries are not edible, but the leaves make an excellent vegetable – but only after being boiled twice.